-- Confirmation bias: pre-existing beliefs about the content of the news claims or about the reliability of one source could influence the decisions made during the process.
+- Source bias: this bias can lead to cherry pick sources and ignore other relevant ones, influencing the decisions made during the process.
 For example, one news we presented was related to wildfires in Siberia.
 One of the possible sources to check was a Russian newspaper.
 One participant avoided it even if they "consider local news an important source".
 This decision was made since they "feared manipulation of the news due to lack of freedom in Russia".
 Nonetheless, that specific news media agency is notorious for not supporting the current political strategy (its headquarters moved to Europe, and its website was banned from Russia). - Reinforcement effect and availability bias: irrelevant information repeatedly retrieved during the search (reinforcement effect) and the easiness with which they were retrieved (availability bias) could change the perception of the news truth value.
 For instance, one participant who was debunking a news about artists' strikes against AI, decided to google the hashtag "#SupportArtist" to read other news on the topic.
 They concluded that the news must be false since the phrase was automatically corrected into "SupportArrest" in the browser ("I realise it is a fake news because after typing the the keywords mentioned in the news six, every time artist, the word is changed in arrests"), and since it happened many times ("So, the first time I thought it was my mistake.
 But then, after two, three, four times, I realised that all are distorted").
 These irrelevant pieces of information made them change their mind: at first, the participant thought the news was true after having retrieved a BBC article on the topic ("I realized the movement exists").

 Risks for biases in practice vs. fact-checkers' perceptions.
-The biases intervening during the practice overlapped with the ones pointed out from our participants during the final discussion, when reinforcement effect, confirmation and availability biases were pointed out.
-In addition, the anchoring bias (N = 3) and the ambiguity effect (N = 2) were flagged among those most "risky".
+The biases intervening during the practice partially overlapped with the ones pointed out from our participants during the final discussion, when reinforcement effect and availability biases were pointed out.
+In addition, anchoring bias (N = 3), confirmation bias (N = 2), and ambiguity effect (N = 2) were flagged among those most "risky".